sheenisme/polybench_benchmark/README.md

 This repository is a dedicated repository for testing of `PrecTuner`, which is mainly based on the polybench benchmark.

-Replicating data from SC papers:
+Replicating data from our paper:
 ===

 Part1  Getting Started Guide